contiv/contiv.github.io/websrc/source/documents/storage/architecture.md

 `volsupervisor` needs root, connections to etcd, and access to ceph `rbd` tools as admin.

-`volplugin` contacts the volmaster but listens on no network ports (it uses a unix socket as described above, to talk to docker).
-It by default connects to the volmaster at `127.0.0.1:9005` and must be supplied the `--master` switch to talk to a remote `volmaster`.
+`volplugin` listens on no network ports (it uses a unix socket as described above, to talk to docker).
+It connects to etcd at `127.0.0.1:2379`, which you can change by supplying `--etcd` one or more times.

-`volcli` talks to both `volmaster` and `etcd` to communicate various state and operations to the system.
+`volcli` talks to both `apiserver` and `etcd` to communicate various state and operations to the system.